TABLE OF CONTENTS

 For an application instituting proceedings, unless a specific rate is stipulated,

-a) of the value (payment) of the claim or of the value of the subject matter of the dispute
+a) of the price (payment) of the subject matter of the proceedings or of the value of the subject matter of the dispute

 6%, no less than EUR 16.50, no more than EUR 16 596.50, in commercial cases no more than EUR 33 193.50

 The court may, further to an application, award exemption from court fees if this is justified by the party's circumstances (Section 254 of the Code of Contentious Civil Procedure).
 The circumstances of the parties must be documented with a view to the court’s decision on the application.